santureddy/AWS-SAA-C02-Course/README.md

   - Since each packet is routed independently from source IP to dest IP , it results in out of order packets at the destination
     L3 provides no ordering mechanism.
   - L3 communication in not guaranteed to be reliable.Packets can be lost en route ( TTL)
   - In L3 no flow control.
-If source transmits faster than the destination can recieve it can saturate the destination causing packet loss.
+If source transmits faster than the destination can recieve, it can saturate the destination causing packet loss.
     Above problems are addressed in layer 4
   - TCP introduces segments.
 TCP segments are encapsulated within IP Packets.
 Segments don't have SRC and DST IP's since the